michael2012z/BitBible/markdown/KJV/files/Eccl.md

 12. And if one prevail against him, two shall withstand him; and a threefold cord is not quickly broken.

-13. Better is a poor and a wise child than an old and foolish king, who will no more be admonished.who…: Heb. who knoweth not to be admonished
+13. Better is a poor and a wise child than an old and foolish king, who will no more be admonished.

 14. For out of prison he cometh to reign; whereas also he that is born in his kingdom becometh poor.